remotelabz/remotelabz-docs/docs/administrators/getting-started/ubuntu-installation.md

 ```
 If you leave this value to 1, nobody, except the administrator will be able to use the application.

+## Create your first lab

+!!! news
+    The tutorial to create a first lab with 1 container and 1 DHCP server : <a href="https://www.youtube.com/watch?v=S0f2-kCIP_k" target="_blank">RemoteLabz first laboratory</a>

 ## Secure the communication
 If you want to secure all communication between the client, the Remotelabz front and the Remotelabz Worker, you have to follow the instruction of [page SSL](ubuntu-secure.md) Perhaps, you web navigator ne